ucsb-cs48-s20/project-s2-t3-slack-bot/team/RETROS.md

   => Make sure you covered everything that needs to be discussed within the team.

-# Retro 05/04/20
+# Retro 05/11/20

-* Led by: name-goes-here
+* Led by: Tommy Chao
-* Present: name1, name2, ... , nameN
+* Present: Tommy Chao, Alan Zhang, Adarsha Poudel, Kourosh Safari
-* Absent: name1, name2, ...
+* Absent:

 ## Action item

+* a goal: Using kanban board more actively
+* a change: Instead of speaking about what we are doing, use the kanban board to convey
+* a measurement: Number of updates on the kanban board

+## Action item

-* a goal: identify something the team wants to get better at
+* a goal: Equal communication and contribution
-* a change: identify one thing that the team will change about how it works together
-* a measurement: identify at least one way to measure whether the change helped the team acheive the goal, or move closer to it.
+* a change: Understand what's going on and ask questions so that we have the confidence to talk
+* a measurement: Overall feeling

 ## Brief description of how retro went